JitheshPavan/1D_RBM/README.md

+# RBM
-#RBM Variational Monte Carlo with Stochastic Reconfiguration and RBM as NQS.
+->Variational Monte Carlo with Stochastic Reconfiguration and RBM as NQS.
 RBM output is given as
  W*x +b where w is the kernel and b is bias.
 RBM kernel matrix dimension is : 2*alpha*n_sites*,2*n_sites